 “The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid.”

-As some may know, Northanger Abbey was the first of Austen’s novels to be prepared for publication - although it didn’t actually come out until after she died, in 1817.
-She actually wrote this when she was in her late teens and I think that you can really see her age in her writing.
-I think that’s what makes this book less of a hit with me, compared to her later works like my personal fav, Pride and Prejudice.
-But that’s definitely not to say that the writing in Northanger Abbey is immature!!
+So, first off, Northanger Abbey is the first of Austen’s novels to be prepared for publication (even though it didn’t come out until after she died).
+I think that’s what makes this book less of a hit with me, compared to her later works - like my personal fav, Pride and Prejudice.
+But that’s definitely not to say that the writing in Northanger Abbey is immature!
 Jane Austen was always wise beyond her years and I still think Northanger Abbey is a great novel, just not one of the best.
 You know?

-I thought it was quite clever that Jane Austen used Catherine’s love for Gothic novels almost as a flaw in her character; it was quite the tongue-in-cheek jab at Ann Radcliffe.
-Catherine’s imagination and obsession with the novels gets her into quite a bit of trouble, which is a fairly amusing storyline.
+I thought it was quite clever that Jane Austen used Catherine’s love for Gothic novels almost as a flaw in her character.
+It was a really tongue-in-cheek jab at Ann Radcliffe.
+Catherine’s imagination and obsession with the novels gets her into quite a lot of trouble, which is a fairly amusing storyline.

 The one thing that irks me though is that Henry Tilney, for the majority of the novel, is quite annoying.
 He’s presumptuous and condescending.
 Most of his time spent with Catherine, and his sister Eleanor for that matter, is by berating her for her interest in Gothic novels and how her perception of things is wrong.
 Blah blah blah.
 He does get less tiresome throughout the last half of the novel.
 THANK GOD.

 All in all, it was a pretty good read!
 I might not read it again, though.

 Are you a Jane Austen fan?
 Do you like Northanger Abbey?